Cody-Durham/Spotnana-project/README.md

 # Architecture Overview
 The application follows a client-server architecture:

-*The client (React) handles the user interface and user interactions.
+<br>- The client (React) handles the user interface and user interactions.
-*The server (Node.js/Express) processes requests and communicates with the OpenAI API.
+<br>- The server (Node.js/Express) processes requests and communicates with the OpenAI API.
-*User input is sent from the client to the server, which then returns a generated response to be displayed in the UI.
+<br>- User input is sent from the client to the server, which then returns a generated response to be displayed in the UI.